 - Give Online

-If you are a UK taxpayer, click on the link above and make your donation through JustGiving.
-Through Gift Aid, your donation can be increased by 25%.
-JustGiving will claim extra 25% for you, so there are no forms to fill out.
+Click here to make your donation through JustGiving.
+If you are a UK taxpayer through Gift Aid, your donation can be increased by 25%.
+JustGiving will claim the extra 25% for you, so there are no forms to fill out.

 Donating by bank transfer ensures that 100% of your donation* goes towards our work.
 Please contact Sarah Fearns, Fundraising Officer on firstname.lastname@example.org if you would like to give by bank transfer. *less any exchange rate charges or bank levies